tinaponting/protect-wordpress/README.md

 * Exemple 220906 : Robots.txt - even if the wp sets up robots.txt, it is not enough!
 To cover all boots and if you hete:semrush, ahrefs, add more id you want

 * (220922) BBQ Custom code: Protects your blog:) If bought BBQ!
+* If you got trouble or don´t like folks looking inside your plugins root, this works, set the htaccess in plugins Example: Wpschema root, set 444 .-done!

 Updated files:
 - Updated: 2201007 wpcontent uploads folder, no you can only download if you are admin/photo, prevents stealers!